CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/Restore-AdventureWorks.md

     ![](media/logaw-2.png "Confirm")

 1. Check for CustomLogs under Tables section.
-If you don't see CustomLogs under Tables, refresh the page every 2 minutes until it is available.
+If you do not see CustomLogs under Tables, refresh the page every 2 minutes until it is available.

     ![](media/logaw-3.png "Confirm")